VoliJS/NestedReact/README.md

 You can update react component on backbone events from component props.

 Event subscription is managed automatically.
+No props passed - no problems.